 Figurines of beautiful women were popular with the tourists.
 This also had to do with Bali’s reputation as an island paradise, which was enhanced by the pictures of bare-breasted women by photographers, such as the German physician Gregor Krause, the German artist Walter Spies and the American photojournalist Horace Bristol.
 And by the paintings of scantily dressed Balinese women by Western artists like Adrien-Jean Le Mayeur de Merprès and Willem Hofker.

-This black and white photo from around 1935 from the archive of the Royal Netherlands Institute of Southeast Asian and Caribbean Studies shows how the woodcarvers were inspired by everyday scenes.
-It’s a photo of two bathing young women in the holy well of Pura Tirta Empoel in Tampaksiring.
+The old black and white photo above shows how the woodcarvers were inspired by everyday scenes.
+The picture was taken around 1935 and shows two Balinese women, taking a bath in the holy well of Pura Tirta Empoel.
 The posture of the woman in the front is similar to the posture of the wooden figurine.
-However, the woodcarvers were not only inspired by daily life in Bali, but also cleverly chose subjects that sold well to the tourists.

 * pictures by BrandNewVintageStore on Etsy